 Hey Siri, change my watch Stranger Things alarm to 8pm

 If you want to stay in bed a little longer (9 minutes to be precise), then say:

 To silence an alarm completely:

 Whenever you ask Siri to ‘Set an alarm’ or ‘wake me’ it actually creates a brand new alarm each time.
 If you tend to add alarms on an ad hoc basis this can result in a very long list of alarms clogging up your app.

 In this instance you can remedy the issue by wiping all alarms from your device:

-While being able to use Siri to set alarms isn’t exactly touted as a headline feature in iOS, it can certainly be one of the most useful.
+While being able to use Siri to set alarms isn’t precisely touted as a headline feature in iOS, it is one of the most useful.